Peter Pomerantsev: Information warfare and propaganda

 In a 2014 essay for The Atlantic, "The Menace on Unreality" on the Kremlin's Hall of Mirrors, Pomerantsev explored how information warfare has changed in the 21st century.
 He has also contributed to think tank studies about propaganda and information war, and edited a series of studies on the subject, including subjects ranging from ISIS' use of social media to media literacy.

 Brexit and English identity

-In a 2019 essay for the Propspect Magazine, "I never thought I could be English.
-Now I am not sure if I want to be," Pomerantsev illustrated the complexity of English identity by his experiences as a Russian-speaking immigrant who was brought from the Soviet Ukraine to the United Kingdom as a child.
+In a 2019 essay for the Prospect Magazine, "I never thought I could be English.
+Now I am not sure if I want to be," Pomerantsev illustrated the complexity of English identity by his experiences as a Russian-speaking immigrant who was brought from Soviet Ukraine to the United Kingdom as a child.
 British society, in his view, is prone to deep differentiations according to classes, schools, accents, ethnic origins, religions, and political affiliations.
 Although the Brexit referendum has added yet greater complexity to this societal split, it has offered Pomerantsev a chance to identify with a part of English people called "Remainers," as opposed to "Brexiteers."
 However, he thinks of himself as European in the narrow meaning of the EU project rather than an "English Remainer," while speaking against Brexit in the essay.